 So, for instance, “one thousand and four dollars. $1,004”.

 There will be two more blank spaces, separated by the letter “a”.
 The first space is for the Grantor’s full name, and the second is for the grantor, ex.
 “Jane Doe a, Grantor”

 The next blank area is for the full address of the Grantor.

-Step 3: Grantee (Buyer/Receiver) Details
+Step 3 – Write Grantee (Buyer/Receiver) Details

 The next blank area is where you fill in the Grantee details, starting with “Hereby quitclaims”.
 In this space, enter the Grantee’s full legal name.

 The next part you must fill is the street address of the Grantee, starting with the words “Residing at”.
 Fill in “County of”, “City of” and “State of” with the relevant information.

-If the property itself is on the border of two counties, use the mailing address for the property to determine which county it belongs in.
+If the property is on the border of two counties, use the mailing address for the property to determine which county it belongs in.

-Step 5: Registering the Deed
+Step 5 – Register the Deed

 After you’ve filled out the deed, signed it, and had it notarized, the deed must be recorded with the Kansas Register of Deeds Office in the county where the property is located.